amrayman100/ProblemSolvingChallenge/README.md

 The answers are located in the questions folder and the tests are in the tests folder

-To run the tests run navigate to the go folder and run
+To run the tests navigate to the go directory and run

 ```
 go mod tidy